Please click on the topic of your interest below:

 Report on DLS Implementation and DLS recovery Plan into SES Framework

-It aims at providing an overall picture of the European DLS implementation status and a detailed picture of the future steps necessary to accomplish the target solution.
+It aims at providing an overall picture of the European DLS implementation status and a detailed picture of the steps necessary to accomplish the target solution.
 This report is structured in the following sections describing stakeholders and SDM activities:

 - DLS Deployment View (Path I and Path II), which provides a more detailed outlook of the technological and operational enablers associated to the DLS implementation scope, in particular Path I and Path II, aiming at supporting any potential candidate Implementing Partners with all the information needed to submit a project in the framework of future CEF Transport Calls.
 Specifically: